daroczig/CEU-R-prod/README.md

     5. Set up "Post-build Actions" in Jenkins: Editable Email Notification - read the manual and info popups, configure to get an e-mail on job failures and fixes

-3. Look at other Jenkins plugins
+3. Look at other Jenkins plugins, eg the Slack Notifier: https://plugins.jenkins.io/slack

 ### Intro to redis

+We need a persistent storage for our Jenkins jobs ... let's give a try to a key-value database:

 1. Install server

    ```
    sudo apt install redis-server
-   netstat -tapen|grep LIST
+   netstat -tapen | grep LIST
    ```

 2. Install client